ShiLevy/IDCS/README.md

 ## Scripts and folders:

-TI folder --> contains all trainin image examples used in the paper and an additional training image of lenses.
+**TIs** folder --> contains all trainin image examples used in the paper and an additional training image of lenses.

 ***qs.py*** --> main code to run the IDCS simulations